Metal Seinen: Pivot

-Cultural Events
+Cultural events

-Anime & Manga
+Anime and manga

 To-date, Metal Seinen has been the only organizer of events and activities related to manga and anime in Pakistan.
 It has been responsible from two anime conventions, both held in Karachi, Pakistan in the auditorium of SZABIST.
 The first anime convention was held on May 20, 2006.
 The second anime convention, which was held on January 13, 2007, was more distinguished as its details were also published on an international standard newspaper as well as being covered by WCCFTECH.
 This convention had an event plan, original works and various other activities.
 Before this convention, the idea of mutual collaboration was already underway.
 It was also the first display of ReckoningStorm and Eidolon.
 The first trailer for the comic project of Eidolon was also shown here.
 The event had anime discussions, presentations, trailers and anime posters.
 It also featured J-Movies such as Casshern.
 It was attended by the SZABIST President at the time, Javaid Laghari who complimented the team on the effort.

 With Metal Seinen's increasing popularity however, their plans for the next convention changed drastically.
 Rather than having a simple anime orientated convention, the "Convention of the creatives" was a convention of a much broader spectrum as it not only dealt with current anime affairs but also concerned local music, gaming and avid artists.

-JapanFest & Consulate Activities
+JapanFest & consulate activities

 A two-day Japanese festival was held on March 10 and 11 to mark the 60th anniversary of the diplomatic relations between Pakistan and Japan in Karachi, Pakistan.
 Metal Seinen held drawing sessions led by Lucid Productions, video gaming and anime activities.

 Metal Seinen has also arranged presentations at the Japanese Consulate in Karachi, Pakistan.
 More details can be found at the Facebook fan page.
 Members from Metal Seinen were also involved in the Jenesys program in 2013.
 The JENESYS Programme (Japan-East Asia Network of Exchange for Students and Youths) is a project advanced by the Japanese government from the standpoint of providing a sound foundation for strong solidarity within Asia through large-scale youth exchange.
 In 2014, members of Metal Seinen experienced foreign culture through the program and came back with great personal stories.

-Workshops & Meetups
+Workshops and meetups

 Metal Seinen has held workshops geared more towards the different aspects of foreign culture.
 A seminar was held on November 7, 2008 at SZABIST, where the aspects of their organization was put forward to the attendees, after which they had a gaming session which included next-generation gaming consoles.
 Other events have been held at The Second Floor and Cafe Gloria Jean's in Karachi, Pakistan.